ariannalillie/sandbox/practice-for-week-04-context-long-practice/README.md

 Write a function named `bindToAnArg(func, arg)` that will accept a function `func` and any argument `arg`.
-The `bindToAnArg` function should return the passed-in function `func` modified to always be invoked with the passed-in argument `arg`.
+The `bindToAnArg` function should return the passed-in function `func` bound to always be invoked with the passed-in argument `arg`.

 Test your implementation by running the test specs in the